kushtekriwal/Deep-Learning-Class/hw1/README.md

 Using momentum should give significantly faster and better convergence.
 After a single epoch, you should see about 90% accuracy.
 After 10 epochs, you should see about 95% accuracy.

 ### 5.2 Leaky ReLU Layer ###
 Implement the Leaky ReLU function `LeakyReLU(x) = x if x > 0, slope * x if x <= 0`.
-Again, we will define the gradient to be 0 at 0.
+We will define the gradient at 0 to be like the negative half.
+(Note, we know we changed this from what it originally said.
+If you already implemented the version we originally said, you will pass our tests, but this new version is more correct).

 You may see LeakyReLU defined in other places as `LeakyReLU(x) = max(x, slope * x)` but what happens if slope is > 1 or negative?
 Be careful of this trap in your implementation.
 You can implement this using either Numpy or Numba, whichever you find easier.

 ### 5.3 Parameterized ReLU (PReLU) Layer ###
 Implement the PReLU function where the leaky slope is a learned parameter.
-Again, we will define the gradient to be 0 at 0.
+Again, we will define the gradient at 0 to be like the negative half.
+(Note, we know we changed this from what it originally said.
+If you already implemented the version we originally said, you will pass our tests, but this new version is more correct).

 For more information, see https://arxiv.org/pdf/1502.01852.pdf